Other Functions

 CHECKSUM

 The CHECKSUM function converts a string parameter to a highly probable unique integer, which can be used for detecting errors or defining numeric identifiers to complex strings.
-Empty strings return 0, but NULL values return NULL.
+Empty strings or NULL values return NULL.

 CHECKSUM(<StringParameter_1>)